balaji5071/Ecommerce-Follow-Along/README.md

 I created an placeorder button inside cart page and navigate to select address page when clicked.
 I created select address page that will display all the available address and have an option to select one address.
 ANf also i wrote  an backend endpoint that will send all the addresses of the user.

+### Milestone-28

+In my-orders page for every order add cancel order button If the order is already canceled this button should not be displayed You need to create an endpoint that will receive the order-id Get the order using this id and mark the status canceled and save